8an3/mynotesrepo/10516_DevStack_todo.md

 #### todo
-- [x] need to update snippet editor
-- [x] add editor highlighting to todo
 - [ ] finish layout engine
 - [ ] finish off renaming functions -> `ocrmnavigator.addCategory` -> `ocrmnavigator.master.addCategory`
-- [x] need to add quickpick engine
-- [x] need to add item type to add currenty worksapces devstack setting as a file item
 - [ ] finish of search editor
 - [ ] needs to add some kind of notice in regard to the new funcitnos and its formatr
 - [ ] ### Need to implement function on / off switches for: